-9.8 The medium of instruction of all programmes pitched at QF Level 4 or above follows the TWC's language policy which is English.
-Learning materials are in English except for Chinese language, Chinese medicine and Chinese culture courses, and other language courses as well as other programmes specially approved by the AB.
+9.8 The medium of instruction of all programmes pitched at QF Level 4 or above follows the TWC's language policy, which is English unless otherwise approved by the AB.
+Learning materials are in English except for Chinese language, Chinese medicine and Chinese culture courses, and other language courses as well as other programmes/courses specially approved by the AB.